DEAP/deap/README.md

   * Hall of Fame of the best individuals that lived in the population
   * Checkpoints that take snapshots of a system regularly
   * Benchmarks module containing most common test functions
-  * Genealogy of an evolution (that is compatible with [http://networkx.lanl.gov NetworkX])
+  * Genealogy of an evolution (that is compatible with [NetworkX](http://networkx.lanl.gov))
   * Examples of alternative algorithms : Particle Swarm Optimization, Differential Evolution, Estimation of Distribution Algorithm

 ## Downloads

-Following acceptation of [http://www.python.org/dev/peps/pep-0438/][PEP 438] by the Python community, we have moved DEAP's source releases on [https://pypi.python.org][PyPI].
+Following acceptation of [PEP 438](http://www.python.org/dev/peps/pep-0438/) by the Python community, we have moved DEAP's source releases on [PyPI](https://pypi.python.org).

 You can find the most recent releases at: https://pypi.python.org/pypi/deap/.

 ## Documentation
-See the [http://deap.gel.ulaval.ca/doc/default/index.html DEAP User's Guide] for DEAP documentation.
+See the [DEAP User's Guide](http://deap.gel.ulaval.ca/doc/default/index.html) for DEAP documentation.

 In order to get the tip documentation, change directory to the `doc` subfolder and type in `make html`, the documentation will be under `_build/html`.
-You will need [http://sphinx.pocoo.org][Sphinx] to build the documentation.
+You will need [Sphinx](http://sphinx.pocoo.org) to build the documentation.

 ### Notebooks
-Also checkout our new [https://github.com/DEAP/notebook][notebook examples].
-Using [http://ipython.org/][IPython's] notebook feature you'll be able to navigate and execute each block of code individually and fell what every line is doing.
+Also checkout our new [notebook examples](https://github.com/DEAP/notebook).
+Using [IPython's](http://ipython.org/) notebook feature you'll be able to navigate and execute each block of code individually and fell what every line is doing.
 Either, look at the notebooks online using the notebook viewer links at the botom of the page or download the notebooks, navigate to the you download directory and run

 ```bash
 ipython notebook --pylab inline